kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 ## Design Details

-We would like to introduce a structured file format which allows authorization to be configured using a flag (`--authorization-config-file`) which accepts a path to a file on the disk.
-Setting both `--authorization-config-file` and configuring an authorization webhook using the `--authorization-webhook-*` command line flags will not be allowed.
+We would like to introduce a structured file format which allows authorization to be configured using a flag (`--authorization-config`) which accepts a path to a file on the disk.
+Setting both `--authorization-config` and configuring an authorization webhook using the `--authorization-webhook-*` command line flags will not be allowed.
 If the user does that, there will be an error and API Server would exit right away.